hello-n-bye/starry/README.md

 Feel free to reach out to me on Discord, if you ever need to report an issue.
 > **Add me directly by [clicking here](https://discord.com/users/1002377371892072498)**

+> Some features, like fake money and fake health, are client-sided only.